Plantar Fasciitis can be a real pain in the foot.

 This shoes’ upper is crafted mostly from leather, which is supported by a thick, multi-layered rubber and foam sole that provides maximum shock absorption on landing.
 Better still, the toe of the shoe is reinforced and isn’t too thin, which means, as well as experiencing comfort in your heel and arch, you won’t experience any pain in your toes – a common complaint from tennis players suffering from plantar fasciitis.

-These shoes are supported by Balance’s innovative ABZROB cushioning technology, which is specifically designed to absorb kinetic energy when your feet hit the floor.
-This cushioning technology works like memory foam; on landing, the shoe absorbs the shock, which allows minimal energy to reach your pain areas, such as your heel, arch and toes.
+This pair of shoes is supported by Balance’s innovative ABZROB cushioning technology, which is specifically designed to absorb kinetic energy when your feet hit the floor.
+This cushion technology works like memory foam; on landing, the shoe absorbs the shock, which allows minimal energy to reach your pain areas, such as your heel to toe and arch.
 The perforated leather panel at the side of the shoe allows your feet to breathe, too, so you’ll be left dry and comfortable throughout play.

 If you’re unsure of the white leather finish, know that you can choose from numerous colorways and select one that reflects your personality on the court.